fgnass/bytespotting/README.md

 2. Create a `.env.local` file with the required environment variables
 3. Run `npm install`
 4. Run `npx vercel dev` to start the development server

-## Future improvements

-Some planned improvements for the project:

-- Display stats
-- Polish the onboarding